sajmoni/screen-shake/README.md

   maxOffsetY = 30,
   // The amount of updates until trauma goes from 1 to 0 duration = 50,
+  // A number between 0-1.
+For a predictable screen shake seed,
 })
 ```